 Immediate skin-to-skin contact should be encouraged for mom and baby.
-Such contact was associated with better breastfeeding outcomes and longer breastfeeding durations, and late pre-term infants had better breathing and higher blood sugar (low blood sugar is a risk for preterm infants). (source) Specific behaviors are seen during undisturbed skin-to-skin contact that increase breastfeeding rates — although every mother-baby pair is a little different. (source)
+Such contact was associated with better breastfeeding outcomes and longer breastfeeding duration, and late preterm infants had better breathing and higher blood sugar (low blood sugar is a risk for preterm infants). (source) Specific behaviors are seen during undisturbed skin-to-skin contact that increases breastfeeding rates — although every mother-baby pair is a little different. (source)

 It’s also worth noting that the use of epidurals is significantly correlated with early breastfeeding cessation — although the authors note that age, education, hospital policies, etc. were also significantly correlated. (source)

 Basically, what all this means is that birth should be spontaneous (natural onset of labor), mother should be allowed to labor naturally as long as she desires, once birth occurs cord clamping should be delayed until at least pulsing stops, and immediate skin-to-skin contact should be encouraged.